europeana/record-api/README.md

 # Record API
 New version (v3) of the Record API that is for the first time decoupled from Search API

-## Deploy
+## Deployment
-To deploy your instance you can use the Docker files in `docker/compose` folder.
-This image contains Tomcat only.
+1. Generate a Docker image using the project's Dockerfile

-However at the moment we do not have a Mongo database or Solr engine in Docker yet.
+2. Configure the application by generating a `record-api.user.properties` file and placing this in the `k8s` folder.
+After deployment this file will override the settings specified in the `record-api.properties` file located in the `record-api-web/src/main/resources` folder.
+The .gitignore file make sure the .user.properties file is never committed.

-The addresses and login credentials of all these services are specified in the europeana.properties file located in the /api2/api2-war/src/main/resources/ folder.
-For the moment you still need to fill in all the 'REMOVED' values (login credentials for services that are not dockerized yet). **Make sure you never commit these changes!**
+3. Configure the deployment by setting the proper environment variables specified in the configuration template files in the `k8s` folder

-It's safer to place these login credentials in a europeana.user.properties file in the same folder because this file is set to be ignored by git.
-All settings in the europeana.user.properties will override those in the europeana.properties.
+4. Deploy to Kubernetes infrastructure

 # Europeana Record API